in-the-keyhole/byzantine-config-source/README.md

 # NOTE: This project is now a part of the Linux Foundations Hyperledger Labs, here's a [link](https://github.com/hyperledger-labs/byzantine-config) to the repo.
+This repo will be removed at some point

 # byzantine-config-source